Getting Started with the UCAT

 Decision making, DM

 The second section is DM.

-The UKCAT administrators state this assesses your ability to: apply logic to reach a decision or conclusion, evaluate arguments and analyse statistical information.
+The UCAT administrators state this assesses your ability to: apply logic to reach a decision or conclusion, evaluate arguments and analyse statistical information.

 This is important because doctors must make good decisions despite being given complex information, and do so in a timely manner.

 So in this section, you will have to answer 29 questions in 31 minutes.
-There are six question types named: Drawing conclusions, constraints, sorting information, evaluating arguments, venn diagrams and probability.
+There are six question types named: drawing conclusions, logical puzzles, interpreting information, venn diagrams, evaluating arguments and probability.

 The next section is QR, the maths section.

 The administrators here state this assesses your ability to:

 solve numerical problems.